 Chapter 4.
 Architecture of software for more species with large data

-After we have outstanding results with high precision and recalls, we want to see if we can apply this method to species that are more diverse (with longer phylogenetic distance).
-In addition, in this preliminary experiment, we only use the genes in the intersection of orthotabs, so we are developing the software to deal with more species and more data.
+After these results showing high precision and recall, we want to see if we can apply this method to species that are more diverse (with longer phylogenetic distance).
+In addition, in this preliminary experiment, we use only the genes in the intersection of orthotabs, so we are developing the software to deal with more species and more data.

 Architecture